mahtabhd/MLproject/README.txt

 ## Installation

-To set up and run this project, follow these installatio steps:
+To set up and run this project, follow these installation steps:

 1. Clone this repository to your local machine:
    ```bash